-- Hiring manager completes job description and job analysis (www.surveymonkey.com/r/MoodyJobAnalysis) then sends requisition and job description to his/her supervisor for approval - 2.
-Supervisor signs requisition, and sends to his or her VP - VP reviews, signs, and sends completed requisition to Joe Bolz along with job description for compensation analysis and approval - 4.
+- 1. Hiring manager sends requisition to his/her supervisor for approval - Supervisor signs requisition, and sends to his or her VP - VP reviews, signs, and sends completed requisition to Joe Bolz along with job description for compensation analysis and approval - 4.
 If HR VP approves, position will be posted by HR - 5.
 If HR VP doesn't approve, Hiring VP and HR VP will present Requisition to ET - 6.
 Once final decision is made, ET sends to HR for posting